proto4426/OscillatorsSignaling/README.md

 # Binance
-MACD oscillator signaling based on Binance API data in Python
+MACD oscillator signaling based on API data in Python

 - Dependencies :
-The folling command should be executed prior to the first execution :
+The following command should be executed prior to the first execution :

 pip install -r requirements.txt

 - Usage :

-python main.py --key [API Key] --secret [API Secret] --left [Currency] --right [Currency]
+python main.py --exchange [Exchange name] --minutes [Number of minutes]--left [Currency] --right [Currency]

 Where the parameters are the following :
-- key : Binance API Key
+- exchange : Target exchange

-- secret : Binance API Secret
+- minutes : MACD timespan in minutes

 - left : Left-hand side of the exchange pair